bin3xish477/cybersecurity/WebAppSecurity/owasp-top-ten/README.md

 ### A06 Vulnerable and Outdate Components

-One easy way to weaken the defences of an application is to unintentionally or intentionally use components with knkown vulnerabilities - and yes, you read that right, *intentionally*.
+One easy way to weaken the defences of an application is to unintentionally or intentionally use components with known vulnerabilities - and yes, you read that right, *intentionally*.
 Why developers might continue to use vulnerable components in their application really comes down to how dependent their application is on that component.
 For example, maybe the 3rd party validation library an application uses breaks with the current, secure release of the library.
 A risk assessment would normally need to be performed in such a case to understand the risks involved with keeping the vulnerable component.
 Decision makers may need to tolerate a high level of risks until a solution is discovered or potentially lose revenue.

 Vulnerable compoments make their way into application because developers might not know the versions of these components, and whether or not they are container known vulnerabilities.
 Failing to establish processes that scan for known vulnerabilities or test compatibility with updated/uprgraded libraries, also allows vulnerable components to remain in use unknowingly.